kunalG98/Placement-Prep-Guide/README.md

 The most important element in cracking a Software Engineering Interview is Data Structures and Algorithms.
 GeeksforGeeks is by far the best place to study Data Structures and Algorithms (acc. to me). <br>

 Checkout https://practice.geeksforgeeks.org/courses/?query=DSA for the courses they offer.
-Their tutorials and practice tracks are more than sufficient to prepare Data Structures and Algorithms.<br>
+Their tutorials and practice tracks are more than sufficient to prepare Data Structures and Algorithms.
+Sandeep Jain (CEO and founder of GeeksforGeeks) is teaching in DSA tutorials.
+Mr. Shashi Bhushan (Ex.
+SDE at Adobe and Paytm) is available in clearing all your doubts on discussion forum and their Disqus Portal. <br>

+<p> Some of the benefits of practicing on above portal is that:
+	1. One could end up in top 50 in your University Ranks and this stats are CV stuff.
+	2. You can come across topics that are not published on G4G and publish yourself.
+	3. If published, can end up with a stipend based internship opportunity at G4G.

+<h5> Following are the detailed topics with links to prepare for Placements. </h5>

 <h1>Study</h1>